twosixmitch/twosixmitch.github.io/_posts/life/2019-08-20-self-introduction.md

 This concludes my first post.
 A short one to cut the umbilical cord and see what happens.
 If you got this far, I want to say thank you for giving me your attention!
 More will come of this site as my life continues.

-<span class="whisper">Disclaimer: All mistakes in this blog are as intended and are not subject to change.
+<span class="whisper">Disclaimer: All mistakes in this blog are intended and are not subject to change.
 Maybe.</span>